-- (1) For each IT process, responsibilities must be clearly defined in the respective operational concepts.
-A role concept is required for all administrative applications that have to meet legal requirements and for applications that have a special protection requirement. - (2) Each person must be informed of the responsibilities assigned to him or her and of related provisions.
+- (1) For each IT process, responsibilities must be clearly defined in the respective operational concepts. - (2) Conflicts in task assignments and areas of responsibility should be prevented by separating roles.
+In particular, for all administrative applications that must meet legal requirements and applications that require increased protection, a role concept must ensure the separation of roles. - (3) Each person must be informed of the responsibilities assigned to him or her and of related provisions.